crossjam/bdf_harmonization/docs/what-we-harmonize.md

 ### Loading Additional Schemas

-Our platform is schema‑agnostic and can ingest virtually any well‑structured CDE collection.
+Our platform is data model agnostic and can ingest virtually any well‑structured CDE collection.
 To request an import of your own CDEs and schema please reivew the [submission checklist and instructions](requesting-data-be-added.md).

 ### Quick Links